 Application Security Testing helps organizations improve their comprehensive security posture by proactively identifying source code weaknesses and mitigating vulnerabilities as they arise.
-Unfortunately, irrespective of the security practices followed to develop an application, weaknesses, and vulnerabilities are commonly found and arise due to several factors.
+Unfortunately, despite the security practices followed to develop an application, weaknesses, and vulnerabilities are commonly found and arise due to several factors.
 As a result, a single mechanism to test security vulnerabilities is rarely adequate.
 To help with this, SAST, DAST, IAST, and RASP represent a collection of security testing mechanisms that help with monitoring and automated testing across various phases of an SDLC.

 In this article, we delve into details of the SAST, DAST, IAST, and RASP testing mechanisms, the purpose each of these mechanisms solve, and popular application security testing tools for each.